Author: Randeep Singh / go to all articles on Yoga Concepts

 Vairagya Bhava in Yoga:

-#Relaxation helps with letting go of this mental dust.
+Removing this covering will give us a objective view of everything we are associated with.
+Moreover once the Mind is cleansed of this unwanted baggage it gets lighter, lighter Mind can slip into a steady state much more easily than when it was burdened.
+Relaxation helps with letting go of this mental dust.
 For achieving this the relaxation needs to be experienced while you are fully aware of your environment around you.
-When the Mind becomes bereft of anxiety or cognitive dissonance, or relaxed, while being aware of the external world it can attain objectivity/understanding and not otherwise.
-In states like sleep or depression one is not aware of the external environment, and thus the objectivity cannot be achieved by being in them.
+When the Mind becomes bereft of anxiety or cognitive dissonance, or is relaxed, while being aware of the external world it can attain objectivity/understanding and not in its other states.
+In states like sleep or depression one is not aware of the external environment, and thus the objectivity cannot be achieved by being in these states of mind.

-#Shavasana , #Nishpanda bhava are some of the relaxation techniques which can induce objectivity when done with complete awareness.
+Shavasana , Nishpanda bhava are some of the relaxation techniques which can induce objectivity when done with complete awareness.
 Shavasana if done with complete awareness can help to even let go off the consciousness of our own body giving us the feeling of existing only as a soul or a Mind.

 Shavasana , Nishpanda bhava are some of the relaxation techniques which can induce objectivity when done with complete awareness.
 Shavasana if done with complete awareness can help to even let go off the consciousness of our own body giving us the feeling of existing only as a soul or a Mind.
-Forward bending asanas like Yoga Mudra and Paschimottanasana also inculcate the feeling of #letgo in us.
+Forward bending asanas like Yoga Mudra and Paschimottanasana also inculcate the feeling of let go in us.

 Aisvarya Bhava in Yoga:

-Aisvarya is the strength to break open out of the clutches of #kleshas, impediments which are holding us down and low into the quagmire of failure and doubt.
+Aisvarya is the strength to break open out of the clutches of kleshas, impediments which are holding us down and low into the quagmire of failure and doubt.
 Yoga believes that this strength is hidden within all of us, but we are unaware of the same.
 Inculcating Aisvarya Bhava through various yogic techniques can help us gain competence and power for rising above our human nature.

 Practicing the above mentioned yogic techniques regularly will naturally inculcates the respective feelings or states of Mind in us.
 We can intensify the same by consciously cultivating the respective feelings while getting into these techniques.